gwuniversity/hpc-onboarding/00 First Steps/03 Command Line Navigation/README.md

-# How to: Navigate Using the Command Line in HPC Clusters
+# Navigating HPC Clusters Using the Command Line

 This article outlines how to interact with the George Washington University’s high-performance computing (HPC) clusters after logging-on through your computer’s command line.
 To those already familiar with interacting with a Linux computer through text alone, feel free to skip to the next lesson on submitting a job using SLURM.